cwang23/CDPH-Breast-Cancer-Project/README.md

 This GitHub repository provides all of the source code used to develop the model as well as create the map visualization.
 Some of the data used in this project are also available in this repository.
 However, this code relies heavily on proprietary data and software that belong to Civis Analytics, so it cannot be executed without these resources.
 Furthermore, much of the code has been altered to protect such proprietary information.
 Nevertheless, it is still possible to review the code and understand the methodology we used to arrive at our results.

 ## Data
 We utilized three datasets in this project:
 1. Proprietary modeling data from Civis Analytics
 2. Responses from a survey conducted from October to November 2017 by Civis Analytics
 3. Behavioral Risk Factor Surveillance System (BRFSS) 2016 data, which is publicly available at: https://www.cdc.gov/brfss/annual_data/annual_2016.html

+We also used publicly available data about breast cancer incidence rates in Chicago to do a rough validation of our model.
+The data is available at this link: http://www.idph.state.il.us/cancer/statistics.htm.

 Only the de-identified survey response data from female participants (female_survey_data.csv) is available in this repository.
 The BRFSS 2016 data can be accessed via the link above.